Future proofing your home

 Convert a ground floor room into a bedroom

-One of the most popular methods used to future proof a home for someone that is aging and has mobility problems is to change a downstairs room into a bedroom.
+One of the most popular methods used to future proof a home for someone that is ageing and has mobility problems is to change a downstairs room into a bedroom.

 The Federation of Master Builders, says, “If you have a second living room or a dining room on the ground floor, consider converting into a ground floor bedroom with en-suite to enable easier access.
 Having all of your essential facilities on one floor will make life a lot easier for those with limited mobility.”

 Install infrared sensors

 As we grow old, it can become more difficult to do simple things such as turn a tap, especially those who suffer from arthritis or dexterity problems.